 With your $7,200 budget you would be able to travel for 8 months instead of 6 months–that’s two WHOLE extra months.

-Check out the Side Hustle Calculator for a better idea how this works, with interactive figures allowing you to change monthly expenses, total savings, and side hustle earnings to see how they all interact together.
+Check out the Side Hustle Calculator for a better idea of how this works, with interactive figures allowing you to change monthly expenses, total savings, and side hustle earnings to see how they all interact together.

 If you are living or adventuring for even cheaper–say, living in SE Asia for $600 per month as is so popular (check out Nomad List for cost of living estimates around the world)–this effect is even more pronounced.
 You could effectively double the length of your trip at that point.